ParthamSolanki/Data-Analyst-Portfolio-Projects/Excel/Documentation.md

     For changing these blank cells to NULL -> Select the column > Go to special from the upper ribbon > Toggle Blank on then press ok > Type NULL without clicking anywhere > Ctrl + Enter to populate all the blank cells.
  Since its advisable to change it to NULL or something like that so that it doesn't cause issues later on when you are working with the data in a querying language, so we will be changing it.
 It can also be done manually by populating all the empty cells that show after you filter for blank cells.

 - **TRIM unnecessary spaces** - Since while looking through the columns there was not any problem with the leading or trailing spaces, so will not be trimming but if needed can be done using the trim function promptly and easily.
+While making the KPI sheet I noticed that there are some trailing space after Production department, so going to tackle that and replace the original column.

 - **Formatting and assigning correct datatype to dates** - Standardizing the dates to be of the date datatype or if there is any sort of problem or inconsistency with the way they are written it will be corrected using the inbuilt datatype changing function of excel after selecting all the columns.
 Will still recheck using the filter to see if it messed something up and take care of it.